ConicuConsulting/ClamCrypt/README.md

 - 🧪 **Apache 2.0** for open-source, non-commercial, educational, or research use.
 - 💼 **Commercial license required** for use in any product, SaaS platform, or monetized service.

-To inquire about commercial licensing, contact: callum@novara.systems
+To inquire about commercial licensing, contact: callum@youmatter.systems

 ---